 Going freelance is scary.
 You don’t know what to expect, and, in the same way that now Tim and I look at our future together, wondering about our lease ending in August and if we’ll have children and when, in the same way we hope for things, like a house and a garden and fruit trees, there’s something about knowing you don’t know that is humbling and exciting and terrifying and good.

 I mean, don’t get me wrong: this isn’t the same thing as saying I like uncertainty.
 Most days, I just want a blueprint, a ready-made map that directs me from point A to point B and says why.
 I like direction.
 It’d be great if life were like that: Take three steps forward into a new job opportunity.
 Be at that coffee shop at 10 AM and you’ll meet a lifelong friend.
-Jump into the unknown, just you and your laptop and a lot of hopes and dreams, and you’ll make it, don’t worry, and two years from now you’ll be writing another blog post, thankful and happy and surprised.
+Jump into the unknown, just you and your laptop and a lot of hopes and dreams, and you’ll make it, don’t worry, and two years from now you’ll have steady magazine freelance writing clients.
+You’ll be writing another blog post.
+It’d be nice to have a guarantee that you’d be thankful and happy and surprised.

 Maybe that’s the whole point of the not knowing—because if you could see everything that’s coming in front of you, even all the good things, you’d never get the gift of learning faith.

 In honor of that cherry chocolate ice cream of two Junes ago, we’ve made this new version that has a base of coconut milk and a taste that’s so addictive, sweet and tart and plump with homemade chocolate chunks, once we put some in the freezer, you can count on me to keep returning to it until it’s gone.

 1/3 cup chopped chocolate (recipe for our homemade version below)